Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 MATIER and the World Resources Institute (WRI) signed an agreement within the framework of the CAFI-PUDT project in July 2023, whose main objective is to contribute to the development of a land use planning portal, through capacity building actions, targeted research, and mapping with some support for inter-institutional coordination.

 As a partner, the World Resources Institute is responsible for proposing participatory mapping resulting from a harmonized methodology of different existing mappings and methods.
 Thus, WRI is seeking the services of a consultant to carry out participatory mapping studies of representative areas of Pool and Niari until April 2025.
-The consultant will analyze and compare the different methodologies on participatory mapping, harmonize the methodology with stakeholders (civil society, community leaders, and executives from land affairs administrations, forest economy, agriculture, environment, and IGN), and test the methodology in about ten communities in the Pool and Niari departments.
-This harmonized participatory mapping methodology will be enriched by several actors during a national workshop.
+The consultant will analyze and compare the different methodologies on participatory mapping, harmonize the methodology with stakeholders (civil society, community leaders, and executives from land affairs, forest economy, agriculture, environment, and IGN administrations), and test the methodology in about ten communities in the Pool and Niari departments.
+This harmonized methodology on participatory mapping will be enriched by several actors during a national workshop.

 SCOPE OF WORK AND OUTPUTS/DELIVERABLES